 - A death benefit may be disbursed in a lump sum payment or monthly or annual annuity installments.

-- Lump-sum payouts are tax-free, but annuity payments are taxed.
+- Lump-sum payouts are tax-free, but annuity payments are partially taxed.

 - To file a death benefits claim, you need a copy of the death certificate, the life insurance policy information and the claim form.